ukaea/scientific-python-cookiecutter/docs/source/ci.rst

 GitLab CI configuration
 ---------------------------------------------
-The UKAEA GitLab has its own CI service with it's own distinct configuration.
+The UKAEA GitLab has its own CI servers with their own distinct configuration.
 An example of such a configuration file is included in the cookiecutter template.

 .. literalinclude:: .example-gitlab-ci.yml